rsmnrp/rsmnrp/README.md

 ## Hi there! 🍀

 I'm a final-year student at Singapore Management University, majoring in **Economics** and **Data Science & Analytics**.
-I’m passionate about uncovering insights through data and using it to drive real-world impact — especially in **finance**, **sustainability**, and beyond.

 ### 💫 Interests
 - Finance 📈 • Space 🔭 • Environment 🌱 • Animals 🐾 • Formula 1 🏎️